Mcomps-Developers/PointProPOS/README.md

 For any issues or contributions, please open an issue or a pull request on [GitHub](https://github.com/Mcomps-Developers/pointproPOS).

-Feel free to contribute to  `https://github.com/Mcomps-Developers/pointproPOS` contact me at `manzolo@mcomps.africa`.
+Feel free to contribute to  `https://github.com/Mcomps-Developers/pointproPOS` contact me at [manzolo@mcomps.africa](manzolo@mcomps.africa).